JonaAlbrecht/HLF-GOconversionissuance-JA-MA/Project-Description/README-files/Bringing-up-the-network.md

 `./joinChannel.sh`

-Now, we need to set the anchor peers.
+IF you are using the method of design cycle three, you now, we need to set the anchor peers.
 To this end do

 `cd /usr/local/go/src/github.com/JonaAlbrecht/HLF-GOconversionissuance-JA-MA/version1/artifacts/channel/buyerAnchor`